kamilam1987/TheoryOfAlgorithms_SHA256/README.md

 #### 02.03.2019 Declared K which contains sixty-four constants 32-bit words.
 Those words represent the first thirty-two bits of the fractional parts of the cube roots of the first sixty-four primes numbers.
 All elements of M were initialized to 0.
 Next step will be to calculate a message block.

+#### 08.03.2019 The next step was to create a program for preprocessing.
+It is described in the fifth section of the Secure Hash Standard and is divided into three parts.
+The first is padding the message which says that the message must be a multiple of 512 bits in length.
+This function is implemented in my “padfile” program[8] which also opens and read files.
+Padding can be inserted before the beginning of the process.
+It can contain the padding.

 ### References:
 [1] https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf</br>
 [2] https://www.youtube.com/watch?v=S5wI1s4Kaf4</br>